Why Pick A Spinning Reel For Fishing?

 Another overlooked material of a reel is the rivets/screws which connect the knob to the handle.
 Thicker rivets are better since thinner ones can fail over time.

-Finally operate the bail, a good bail should be sturdy and rigid but not too stiff to move when needed.
+Finally, operate the bail, a good bail should be sturdy and rigid but not too stiff to move when needed.

-Tip # 5: Consider Choosing A Wide & Shallow Spool
+Fifth Tip: Consider Choosing A Wide & Shallow Spool

 The design of the spool width does more than hold the fishing line.
 It also controls the casting distance, and reduces friction during retrieve.